We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 Where: The Forum, 583 Orchard Road #01-01/04 Forum, Singapore 238884

-Okay people, we’ve decided it’s time to let you in on a little-known kid-friendly Singapore secret – Valle bar and restaurant.
+Okay people, we’ve decided it’s time to let you in on one of Singapore’s little-known kid-friendly restaurant secrets – Valle bar and restaurant.
 It’s a no-frills outdoor casual bar and restaurant.
 There are many reasons that it is absolutely brilliant: a) it serves skinny pizza and bar food like nuclear buffalo wings and fries; b) it has a craft beer, wine and cider menu to die for; c) you can order from neighbouring Esarn Thai restaurant and Poulet Vous Rotisserie direct to your table; d) your kids have plenty of flat scooting space and e) kids can (unofficially) play downstairs at the condo playground.
+Family restaurant love, right here.

 Where: 5 Ridgewood Close Unit G6, Singapore 276696